onap/aai-model-loader/Readme.md

 **Start the service:**

-You can now start the Docker container for the _Search Data Service_, in the following manner:
+You can now start the Docker container for the _Model Loader Service_, e.g:

 	docker run -d \
 		-e CONFIG_HOME=/opt/app/model-loader/config/ \